rahulthankachan/CodeSol/README.md

 *  After some interviews and coding challenges what I believe is that majority of them are Java based :(
 *  I will start coding in Java also and post solutions in Java too.
-*  The plan is to switch from Python to Java at some time when I am ready completely
 *  But since I love python I will continue using it as a tool for myself.